Content from What is Web Scraping?

 Web scraping typically targets one web site at a time to extract unstructured information and put it in a structured form for reuse.

-In this lesson, we will continue exploring the examples above and try different techniques to extract the information they contain.
-But before we launch into web scraping proper, we need to look a bit more closely at how information is organized within an HTML document and how to build queries to access a specific subset of that information.
+Before we launch into web scraping proper however, we need to look a bit more closely at how information is organized within an HTML document and how to build queries to access a specific subset of that information.

 References